 During the middle passage, slaves were packed into cargo holds for 5-12 weeks on the treacherous journey across the Atlantic.

-An average of 20% of the slaves never made it to the Americas alive
+On average: 10% to 20% of the slaves never made it to the Americas alive

 The New World